 In my view, quality and consistent, early delivery of a deal will mean repeat or new word-of-mouth business, especially when contrasted to a protracted deal that left a bad perception of you (rightly or wrongly) with a client.
 Besides, a more balanced negotiation allows me to go to a post-closing dinner without slipping into daydreams of throttling opposing counsel.

 Lessons from the Outsourcing Journal:

-- Outsourcing attorneys need to adopt a more collaborative approach to contract negotiations and cease and desist from the older antagonistic style.
+- Outsourcing lawyers need to adopt a more collaborative approach to contract negotiations and cease and desist from the older antagonistic style.

-- The new approach can cut several months from the negotiations.
+- The new approach for outsourcing lawyers can cut several months from the negotiations.